ztar0light/project-re3mix/README.md

-# Project VOXY: CoreXY Conversion for Ender 3-Based Printers
+# Project RE3MIX: Conversions for Ender 3-Based Printers

-**Project VOXY** is an open-source initiative designed to convert Ender 3-based 3D printers into CoreXY systems.
+**VOXY** is an open-source initiative designed to convert Ender 3-based 3D printers into CoreXY systems.
 This mod leverages mostly stock parts, supplemented by off-the-shelf 6mm GT2 belt systems and 3D-printable components.
 Inspired by the Voron 2.4, Project VOXY offers an affordable solution for serious rapid prototyping and development or printing in general.

 ## Features

 - **CoreXY Kinematics**: Elevate your 3D printer's capabilities with CoreXY mechanics, allowing for faster and more accurate prints.
 - **Belt-Driven Z-Axis**: A cost-effective, single motor system drives the Z-axis for smoother operation.
 - **Integrated Enclosure**: Designed for easy customization, with option part to hold up clear tarp to act as an enclosure while being transparent and affordability, improving print quality by maintaining a stable environment.
-- **Flexible Firmware Options**: Still compatible with Marlin and Klipper, which can providing advanced features like input shaping to bring out hte true potential.
+- **Flexible Firmware Options**: Still compatible with Marlin and Klipper, which can providing advanced features like input shaping to bring out the true potential.
 - **Modular Design**: Easily upgradeable, with support for stock, V6, Volcano and Spider hotends, BLTouch, and more.

 ## Getting Started